boots-edu/textbook/source/text/6-polymorphism/polymorphism.md

 obj.draw(this.drawingSurface);
 ```

-> Note: You can install the drawing library using in this example with the page object using npm.
+> Note: You can install the drawing library used in this example with the page object using npm.
 > `npm i --save @boots-edu/web-draw`

 It is safe to call `draw` on a `Drawable` object, it just doesn't do anything.